In this guide

 If you use an LRBA to purchase a commercial property, the asset must be a single acquirable asset (or collection of identical assets with the same market value).

-Properties on multiple titles (such as a commercial premises with a car park on a separate title), require a bare trust for each title if they can be sold independently.
+Properties on multiple titles (such as a commercial premises with a car park on a separate title) require a bare trust for each title if they can be sold independently.

 The ATO rules also prohibit alterations that change the character of the property until the loan is paid off, so major renovations are not permitted.
-If improvements are made to the property, you are not permitted to use borrowed funds, they must be paid for using money from the SMSF.
+If improvements are made to the property, you are not permitted to use borrowed funds; they must be paid for using money from the SMSF.

-Step 4: Organise a bare trust
+Step 4: Organise a bare (holding) trust

-If your SMSF is taking out a loan for the purchase, you need to set up a bare trust with the SMSF as its beneficiary.
-Bare trusts act as the registered holder of the property on behalf of the SMSF until the loan is repaid.
+If your SMSF is taking out a loan for the purchase, you need to set up a bare/holding trust with the SMSF as its beneficiary.

 The trustee of the SMSF cannot be the same as the trustee of the bare trust.
 Some lenders require a bare trust to have a corporate trustee.